jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 ---

+> 8. Illustration: Large building with many little packets entering and exiting

 Several milliseconds later, they arrived at Root Domain Kingdom A. As he stepped off the train, Pat noticed a large building in the distance and marveled at the number of packets entering and exiting.